boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ![Redux logger](./redux-logger.png)

-Whole chapter code is here https://bitbucket.org/michalrozenek/redux-tutorial/src/f30faa2b6b883520c7e62646cf1857ff2ca13c7f/src/index.js?at=lesson-03&fileviewer=file-view-default
+Whole chapter code is [here](https://bitbucket.org/michalrozenek/redux-tutorial/src/f30faa2b6b883520c7e62646cf1857ff2ca13c7f/src/index.js?at=lesson-03&fileviewer=file-view-default)

-## Dividing Redux Store to separated files, Connect() method and a Provider.
+## Chapter 4 -Dividing Redux Store to separated files, Connect() method and a Provider.

 In this chapter we are going to clean up our application.
 We want to: